09priyamgupta/imu-dead-reckoning-xsens/README.md

 - Robot moves forward
 - Makes a gradual curved path
 - Returns near the origin
-- Small drift remains as expected for IMU‑only motion
+- Small drift remains as expected for IMU-only motion

 ### Dataset 2 Behavior
 - Longer run with more turning
 - Robot descends a hallway
 - Turns sharply
 - Moves back and forth
-- Ends far from starting point due to long‑distance drift
+- Ends far from starting point due to long-distance drift

 (Plots included in notebook.)